Germany warns of 'second Syria' as EU hosts Libya PM

 Maas, who a day earlier took part in emergency talks on Libya with his French, British and Italian counterparts, said Sarraj had given his full support to the Berlin process and pledged to "push ahead with what is to be agreed there -- both a ceasefire and an arms embargo with the neighbouring states, but also above all the political process under the aegis of the United Nations."

-As part of Europe's accelerating diplomatic efforts, Italian Prime Minister Giuseppe Conte held talks with Haftar in Rome.
+As part of Europe's accelerating diplomatic efforts, Italian Prime Minister Giuseppe Conte held talks with Haftar in Rome and urged him to stop his offensive.

+Conte warned of "the risks to the stability of the entire region" and "called for the military option to be abandoned", the Italian government said in a statement following the meeting.

 - Foreign interference -